Sakaki-Aruka/re_JoinMessage/README.md

 # re_JoinMessage
-when player join a server in first time, send clickable messages and give items.
+When a player join a server in first time, sends clickable messages and gives unique items.